MENU

 The topography and stratigraphy of the Karuizawa Plateau is a gentle slope at the southern foot of Mount Asama, covered with erupted volcanic gravel and volcanic ash soil, and with a thick layer of pumice underground.
 Even if there is a considerable amount of precipitation, it percolates underground, and the air feels refreshing.

-And Karuizawa offers a magnificent view of Mt.
-Asama.
+Karuizawa offers a magnificent view of Mt.

 First “Plateau Region Name” in Japan

-In April 1899 (Meiji 32), Shimazaki Toson was assigned to Komoro as a teacher at the Komoro Gijuku.
-The following year, 1900, he began writing “Sketches on the Chikumagawa River.
-In the chapter “On the Plateau” at the beginning of “Sketches on the Chikumagawa River,” he wrote about the horse market in Nobeyama Plain, where about 300 horses and 4,000 people gathered.
+In April 1899, Shimazaki Toson was assigned to Komoro as a teacher at the Komoro Gijuku.
+The following year, 1900, he began writing “Sketches of Chikumagawa River.
+In the chapter “On the Plateau” at the beginning of “Sketches of Chikumagawa,” he wrote about the horse market in Nobeyama Plain, where about 300 horses and 4,000 people gathered.
 Toson also led students on a school excursion to Komoro Gijuku.
-In “Chikumagawa no Sketch,” he uses the term “plateau” for the first time.
+In “Sketches of the Chikumagawa River,” he uses the term “plateau” for the first time.

 Karuizawa Plateau was not used as a unique regional name until the 1907’s, at the beginning of the 20th century.